prometheus/prometheus/docs/querying/functions.md

 - A lack of observations between the upper limits of two consecutive buckets results in equal counts in those two buckets.

-However, floating point precision issues or invalid data might violate these assumptions.
+However, floating point precision issues (e.g. small discrepancies introduced by computing of buckets with `sum(rate(...))`) or invalid data might violate these assumptions.
 In that case, `histogram_quantile` would be unable to return meaningful results.
 To mitigate the issue, `histogram_quantile` assumes that tiny relative differences between consecutive buckets are happening because of floating point precision errors and ignores them.
 (The threshold to ignore a difference between two buckets is a trillionth (1e-12) of the sum of both buckets.)
 Furthermore, if there are